DevExpress/testcafe/docs/articles/documentation/reference/configuration-file.md

 ## debugOnFail

-Specifies whether to automatically enter the debug mode when a test fails.
+Specifies whether to enter the debug mode when a test fails.

 ```json
 {